Never wait in line for a transit pass again.

 - 31-day pass (adult, senior & student, etc.)

-We are launching today with some lucky invite-only testers, then (in January) for all riders.
+We are launching today with some lucky invite-only testers, then (early next year) for all riders.

 You’ll be able to pay for tickets in Transit.
 Just display your ticket to the driver when you board.
 Like a plane.
 But your plane is on the ground.